 DRAFT OF A DIFFERENT SORT

 Yep, Braun’s pro career was rudely interrupted by two years of military service that cost him the 1950-51 and 1951-52 seasons.
 Without Carl, the Knicks lost in the NBA Finals.
 Both seasons.
 In seven games.
 Both seasons.
-In 1951 Rochester did the honors, while in 1952 Minneapolis did New York in.
+In 1951 Rochester did the honors, while in 1952 a fully healthy Minneapolis did New York in.

 Braun’s return in the 1952-53 season boosted the Knicks to the best regular season record yet in franchise history with 47 wins and 23 losses.
 The .671 win percentage stood until the 1970 season when the club surpassed it on their way to an NBA title.